A moving lemma for algebraic cycles with modulus and contravariance: Introduction

 \subsection{Moving lemma}

 We will often consider pairs $(X,D)$ consisting of an equi-dimensional scheme $X$ over a base field $k$ and an effective Cartier divisor $D$ on it.

-For any integer $r\ge 0$, Binda and Saito (\cite[\S 2.1]{BS}, recalled in \S \ref{SecDef}) defined a complex of abelian groups ${z}^r(X|D,\bullet )$ called the codimension $r$ cycle complex of the pair $(X,D)$ as a subcomplex of Bloch's cycle complex $z^r(X,\bullet )$ (cubical version); in particular, elements of $\zr{X|D}{n}$ are represented by cycles on $X\times \bbA ^n$ satisfying certain conditions.
+For any integer $i\ge 0$, Binda and Saito defined a subcomplex $z^i(X|D,\bullet )$ of Bloch's cycle complex (cubical version); in particular, elements of $z^i(X|D,p)$ are represented by cycles on $X\times \bbA ^p$ satisfying certain conditions.
 When $D=\emptyset $ it reduces to Bloch's higher Chow theory.

 The complex is contravariant for flat maps.
 The association